jhuboo/Computing-Fundamentals/nand2tetris/elements/02-Boolean_Arithmetic/02-notes.md

 #### Binary Numbers

 The binary system is founded on base 2.
-- Ihe binary code for the number 21 is 10101
+- The binary code for the number 21 is 10101
 - In a 32-bit machine, it is stored as 00000000000000000000000000010101

 #### Binary Addition